Skip to content

 If you previously published your organization using the Publisher Portal, please use the Portal to create your services as well.
 If your organization was published using the CLI, follow the steps below.

-1. Navigate to Your Service Directory
+Step 1: Navigate to Your Service Directory

 bash